downson-lang/downson/SPECIFICATION.md

 ##### Key metadata

-The key metadata includes
+The key metadata includes (strictly in this order)

-  * the mandatory binding direction of the key, which can be `left` or `right`,
+  * the mandatory binding direction of the key, which can be either `left` or `right`,
   * optionally whether the key introduces a new nested object or not,
   * an optional key alias.